actorapp/actor-platform/docs/protocol/key-creation.md

 Eventually, in rev4 of MTProto we will eliminate using of TLS for better speed and security.

+MTProtoV2 uses Curve25519 for performing DH for calculating AuthKey

 # Changes in Transport's Package

 Adding new ```signature``` field for signing each package.
 Depends on authId server will use signature or not.